UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Related Works

-As indicated in Fig. \cref{fig:resolution_discrepancy}, the curse of dimensionality presents a significant challenge in assessing high-resolution images.
+The curse of dimensionality presents a significant challenge in assessing high-resolution images.
 The increased sparsity of higher dimensions might need more annotated data, straining computational resources and limiting the generalization of IQA methods.
 Researchers have developed datasets that link global image quality with local patch-based assessments to address this.
 The concept of patch-wise quality was introduced in \texttt{KonPatch-30k} \cite{wiedemann2018disregarding} and expanded in \texttt{Paq-2-Piq} \cite{ying2020patches}.
 In addition, distortion-strength labeled datasets like \texttt{KADIS-700k} \cite{lin2019kadid} enhance the generalization of IQA models via self-supervision \cite{madhusudana2022image,agnolucci2024arniqa}.
 These datasets might lead to new methods that work well on high-resolution images.

 Among existing datasets, the most similar to ours is the \texttt{HRIQ} \cite{huang2024HighResolutionImagec} dataset.
 It comprises 1120 images with a size of $2880\times2160$px annotated in a lab study, with participants primarily recruited from university students.
-The proposed dataset improves over \texttt{HRIQ} in the number of images and their resolution.
-Moreover, our annotators were all selected from photographers/graphics professionals who work with high-resolution screens in their conventional environments.
-This led to more reliable labels than regular crowd workers or lab studies.
+Our proposed dataset improves over \texttt{HRIQ} in the number of images and their resolution.
+Moreover, our annotators were selected from photographers/graphics professionals who work with high-resolution screens in their conventional environments.
+This improved rating reliability.